- I Tatti

 Online exhibition.
 Berenson and Harvard: Bernard and Mary as Students provides intriguing glimpses of the young Bernard Berenson and Mary Whitall Smith through photographs (see above) and documents.
 Part online exhibition and part electronic catalog, Berenson and Harvard includes eleven scholarly essays about the two Harvard students, as well as Bernard’s nineteen articles in the Harvard Monthly.
 Among the unpublished material is Mary’s “Life of Bernard Berenson”, Bernard’s application for a Harvard Parker Fellowship, and his senior thesis on “Talmudo-Rabbinical Eschatology”.
 The exhibition has sections dedicated to the “Academic Record,” “Intellectual Interests,” and “Writings” of both Harvardians.
 The “Cast of Characters” offers descriptions and images of the main figures mentioned in the essays.

 Villa I Tatti: An Oral History.
-In this fiftieth anniversary year of The Harvard Center, I Tatti is beginning to compile an oral history of the Center.
-Through a series of recorded interviews, the project aims to collect first person accounts of I Tatti, from the last years of Bernard Berenson’s life at I Tatti through the transition of the Villa from private residence to the new Harvard Center in 1961.
+In this fiftieth anniversary year of The Harvard Center, I Tatti is beginning to compile an oral history of the Center, the first part of which is now online.
+Through a series of recorded interviews, the project collects first person accounts of I Tatti, from the last years of Bernard Berenson’s life at I Tatti through the transition of the Villa from private residence to the new Harvard Center in 1961.
 Already recorded are the memories and voices of a number of individuals who lived and worked in the Villa in the 1950’s.
 Currently interviews are being conducted with the many people who have contributed to the life and work of Villa I Tatti since its foundation as a center of Italian Renaissance studies fifty years ago.
-As the project progresses short versions of the interviews will be available on line and longer versions in the archive at I Tatti.
 For more information please contact Anna Bensted (email@example.com).

 Florentine Drawings Database.
 This project will create the first searchable database of Renaissance drawings by Florentine artists.
 The point of departure is Berenson’s most important and influential book, The Drawings of the Florentine Painters, first published in 1903.
 The database will include and update Berenson’s lists of drawings, revising locations and other information.
 When available, entries will include links to museum databases.
 For more information please contact Jonathan Nelson (firstname.lastname@example.org).